Follow @9bills Submit your videos to the 9bills blog here.

 Shooting a music video on its own can be EXPENSIVE, sometimes it involves: hiring cars, models, and venues and that’s without paying the videographer and editor!
 We understand this dilemma and want to do more to help artists who can’t always pay for promotion.

-That’s why for the next 3 months (till end of July 2020) we will be doing a free promo of the week!
+That’s why for the next 3 months (NOW CLOSED) we will be doing a free promo of the week!
 Artists can submit their songs for our team to review and if chosen we will contact you to arrange a post on our channels for FREE!.
 Our ambition is to play a role in building the next big UK artists, pioneering and promoting British music, media and culture.